All bikes all have unique serial numbers. 1

 Another serial number beneath the bottom bracket, aligned parallel to the frame.

-Some Schwinn bicycles have the unique identifying number on their head tube (which is on the front of the bike).
+Some Schwinn bicycles also have the unique identifying number (their serial number) on the head tube.

 Some bikes have multiple serial numbers.
 2 When adding a bike to the Index, it's best to enter all the groups of numbers and letters separated by spaces.

-Hopefully you can find the serial number on the bicycle you're looking at, Contact us if you're having trouble.
+Hopefully you can find the serial number on the bicycle you're looking at - email email@example.com if you're having trouble.